-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 The PSA II will run monthly reports from A&I to determine which records to research for accuracy and timeliness issues.
 Kansas will also utilize the Data Quality Tool and reports provided by the CVSA to research crash and inspections records for accuracy on a monthly basis.